How to Track Bipolar Patterns (What Most Get Wrong)

 Through trial and error, I landed on five things that, tracked together, start to show real patterns:

-Sleep duration — not quality, duration.
+Sleep duration: not quality, duration.
 The hours matter more than whether you felt rested.
-Under six hours is a near-universal trigger for mood instability in my data.
+Under six hours is a near-universal trigger for mood instability in my data, consistent with research linking sleep disruption to bipolar episode onset, which is why sleep is the first domino in most episode cascades.
 Your number might be different.
 But you won’t know it until you have the data.

-Mood and energy separately — this is one thing bipolar-specific apps get right that general wellness apps get wrong.
+Mood and energy separately: this is one thing bipolar-specific apps get right that general wellness apps get wrong.
 Mood and energy are not the same axis.
 You can be high-energy and deeply irritable.
 You can be low-mood but still functional.
+Psychiatrists assess bipolar disorder across multiple dimensions including mood, energy, sleep, and activity levels.
 Tracking them as one number hides information.

 What most apps get wrong